-ATIF Holdings Limited (company number 1857285) (the Company)
+Asia Times Holdings Limited (company number 1857285) (the Company)

-We have acted as counsel as to British Virgin Islands law to the Company in connection with the Company's registration statement on Form F-1, including all amendments or supplements to such form filed with the Securities and Exchange Commission (Commission) under the United States Securities Act of 1933, as amended (Act) (File No. 333-2228750) (Registration Statement), related to (A) the initial public offering by the Company (the IPO) of up to 4,000,000 ordinary shares of US\$0.001 par value (the IPO Shares) for whom Boustead Securities LLC is acting as underwriter (the Underwriter), (B) the issuance of warrants exercisable for 260,000 ordinary shares of US\$0.001 par value (the Warrant Shares, together with the IPO Shares, the Shares) by the Company to the underwriter in the IPO pursuant to the underwriting agreement as part of the Registration Agreement.
+We have acted as counsel as to British Virgin Islands law to the Company in connection with the Company's registration statement on Form F-1, including all amendments or supplements to such form filed with the Securities and Exchange Commission (Commission) under the United States Securities Act of 1933, as amended (Act) (File No. 333-2228750) (Registration Statement), related to the offering and sale of up to 5,000,000 ordinary shares of US\$0.001 par value (the Shares) for whom Boustead Securities LLC is acting as underwriter (the Underwriter).
 This opinion is given in accordance with the terms of the legal matters section of the Registration Statement.